Ultimate Offbeat Guide to San Francisco

 USA Hostel’s San Francisco location is constantly ranked as one of the best in the country, and for good reason.
 Just a ten minuteten-minute walk to Union Square, it makes a great base for your offbeat adventures.
 They also offer lots of in-house perks like karaoke, pool tournaments, and even pub crawls!

 Tip: Bring your own lock for the in-room storage lockers.
 They’re equipped with electrical sockets so you can make sure all your gadgets are fully charged while you explore the city.

-Looking at the abandoned ruins of the Sutro Baths outside San Francisco, it’s almost impossible to comprehend that they were once part of the world’s largest indoor swimming establishment, boasting 7 massive pools that could hold up to ten thousand happy bathers.
+Looking at the abandoned ruins of the Sutro Baths outside San Francisco, it’s almost impossible to comprehend that they were once part of the world’s largest indoor swimming establishment, boasting seven massive pools that could hold up to ten-thousand happy bathers.
 Now, only a few stone walls and pillars remain.